-- Over 100 younger adults have served as LIFE Program trainers.
+- Over 100 younger adults served

 For more in-depth information on program results:

 M.C., & Franke, W.D.
 (2017).
 A Community-Based Exergaming